 - Those that celebrate a unique occasion: we seek to bring participants emotionally closer to the brand (or project) and create a bond.

-- Those with a commercial objective: the aim here is to activate participants, convince them and convert them to the company's cause.
+- Those with a commercial objective: the aim here is to activate participants, convince them and convert them to the company's purpose.

 To define your KPIs, it is essential to refer rigorously to the objectives of your event.
 This subject should be addressed during the design phase (and not after the event).